Hege Storhaug: Human Rights Service

-In 2002 Storhaug co-founded and began as information director of the foundation Human Rights Service (HRS).
+In 2002, Storhaug also joined and began as information director of the foundation Human Rights Service (HRS), which had been founded by Rita Karlsen the year before.
 She was later, in 2004 accused of having exerted undue pressure on the girls she had worked with for her documentaries.
 Among those who have praised Storhaug and HRS's work is Ayaan Hirsi Ali, who in the first article she published as a fellow of the American Enterprise Institute wrote that while most non-governmental organizations in Europe "are embarrassingly silent" on the struggle for human rights for Muslim women and girls, "there is one in Norway that pays attention, Human Rights Service, run by a brave, determined woman, Hege Storhaug."

 Storhaug's 2006 book Men størst av alt er friheten (later translated to English as But the Greatest of These Is Freedom), was praised by some critics and won the Southern Norway's Literary Prize.
 However, only a total of 929 votes were cast, and there were five books nominated for the prize.
 A high-profile participant in media debates about forced marriage, honor killing, genital mutilation, Islam, and questions relating to the cultural impact and economic sustainability of large-scale immigration, her research and outspokenness led her to become increasingly more controversial.

 In 2007 Storhaug was assaulted outside her own home and beaten bloody and unconscious with blows to the head by an unknown assailant.
 She did not go public with the story until 2010, initially wanting to keep it private and fearing it could scare likeminded activists, until changing her mind after an attack against Danish cartoonist Kurt Westergaard.